First Aid – Epilepsy 101

 - Loosen clothing in the neck and head area.

-- Turn the person on the side to allow saliva to drain from the mouth.
+- Turn the person on his side to allow saliva to drain from the mouth.

 - Do NOT place any hard object in the mouth or between the teeth.
 (It could cause choking or damage to the mouth or teeth.)